TSDC'S TOOLKIT FOR TRANSFORMATION

 The District Spotlight is a recurring feature in the Transforming School Discipline Collaborative (TSDC) quarterly newsletter that highlights the work of districts in their processes to improve discipline practices.
 Below are excerpts from our conversations.

-Mount Prospect District 57: A conversation with Sara Tyburski
+Mount Prospect District 57: A conversation with Sara Tyburski (Fall 2017)

 Do you have questions you'd like to see answered?
 Interested in being featured in the District Spotlight?
 Contact us today.